Elementary School Handbook

 In first through fifth grade, students will participate in the STAR Assessment, a computerized adaptive test in reading and math throughout the year.

 In third, fourth, and fifth grades our students participate in the state-mandated testing program known as the Pennsylvania System of School Assessment (PSSA).
 This consists of assessments used to determine the strength of our curriculum and educational programs in English Language Arts and Mathematics.
 These tests also help us identify students who need additional support to help them achieve.
 Every child is required to take these state-mandated tests.
-Students in fourth grade are also required to take the PSSA Science exam.
+Students in fifth grade are also required to take the PSSA Science exam.

 It is very important that parents/guardians check the District’s website and school calendars to review the full assessment calendar.
 It is critical that families avoid scheduling appointments or making travel plans which would result in an unexcused absence during the testing administration period.